-In the following text I explain in detail what PCIe lanes are. the type of expansion cards out their and their lane requirements in an attempt to answer the query: how many PCIe express lanes do I need.
+In the following text, I explain in detail what PCIe lanes are.
+The type of expansion cards out there and their lane requirements in an attempt to answer the query: “how many PCIe express lanes do I need?”

-It is important to gauge the overall lane requirement for your system because the amount of PCIe lanes a certain PC has are limited.
+It is essential to gauge the overall lane requirement for your system because the amount of PCIe lanes a particular PC has are limited.

-The amount of PCIe lanes you have depends upon your CPU make and model as well as on your motherboard chipset.
+The number of PCIe lanes you have depends on your CPU make and model and your motherboard chipset.

-For instance, a typical Intel Core series processors from 10th generation and below offers 16 PCIe lanes and a typical AMD Ryzen processors offers 24 PCIe lanes.
+For instance, a typical Intel Core series processor from the 10th generation and below offers 16 PCIe lanes, and a standard AMD Ryzen processor offers 24 PCIe lanes.

 However, not all lanes provided by the CPU or the motherboard chipset can be user accessible.
-Meaning, not all lanes connect to a PCIe slot for putting an expansion card into.
+Not all lanes connect to a PCIe slot for putting an expansion card into.

 We will explore this topic in detail below

-Now the amount of PCIe lanes you have on your system are limited in number.
-Your CPU and the motherboard chipset defines the amount of PCIe lanes you have.
+Now the number of PCIe lanes you have on your system is limited.
+Your CPU and the motherboard chipset define the amount of PCIe lanes you have.

-As mentioned earlier, a typical AMD Ryzen series processor offers 24 PCIe lanes However, not all lanes provided by a typical Ryzen CPU are user accessible in the form of a PCIe slots.
+As mentioned, a typical AMD Ryzen series processor offers 24 PCIe lanes.
+However, not all lanes provided by a specific Ryzen CPU are user accessible in PCIe slots.

-Four of these lanes are used up by other components like an M.2 slot, four more connect to the motherboard chipset through a downlink for powering it and as a result, only 16 are available from the CPU for the expansion slots.
+Four of these lanes are used up by other components like an M.2 slot; four more are connected to the motherboard chipset through a downlink for powering it.
+As a result, only 16 are available from the CPU for the expansion slots.

-The 16 user accessible PCIe lanes are primarily in the shape of an x16 slot for installing a graphics card into.
+The 16-user accessible PCIe lanes are primarily in the shape of an x16 slot for installing a graphics card.

-In addition to CPU, the motherboard also offers PCIe lanes (aka HSIO lanes).
-The amount of lanes the motherboard offers depends upon the type of chipset it features.
+In addition to the CPU, the motherboard offers PCIe lanes (HSIO lanes).
+The number of routes the motherboard provides depends on the type of chipset it features.

-For instance, a low end AMD A520 chipset offers 6 PCIe lanes, AMD B550 offers 10 and the premium AMD X570 offers 16 PCIe lanes.
+For instance, a low-end AMD A520 chipset offers 6 PCIe lanes, AMD B550 provides ten, and the premium AMD X570 offers 16 PCIe lanes.